We Used to Sing About Joel’s Army Back in the 80′s

 As we approach the End of Days, I think we need to take another look at the Mercy of God (chesed in the Hebrew: see my post “Love Redefined: Hurts So Good!” for more info).
 I don’t think our definition of “mercy” matches up with His.

-As we can see, Joel’s Army was an instrument of God’s Judgement on a faithless and disobedient people.
+As we can see from scripture, Joel’s Army was an instrument of God’s Judgement on a faithless and disobedient people.
 Mercy only entered the picture when God’s people turned back to Him and repented.

 Hmmmm …. maybe “Joel’s Army” is aptly named after all?